-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66°33´ South.
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach 66°33´ South.
 If conditions allow you to cross this famed line, you and your shipmates will celebrate in style with a well-earned glass of sparkling wine.
-As you toast the first explorers who ventured this far south, acknowledge their accomplishments and what it took for them to reach this part of the world visited by very few people.
-This is raw Antarctica, home to the midnight sun, Weddell seals, and some of the most magical ice formations you’ll see anywhere in Antarctica.
+As you toast the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world visited by very few people.
+This is raw Antarctica, home of the midnight sun, Weddell seals, and some of the most peculiar yet magical ice formations you’ll see anywhere on the continent.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.